Ice vs Heat for Treating Your Meniscus Injury

 - You want to minimize the cost of injections, medications, hospital visits or surgery.

-- You want to minimize the time needed for long-term healing (and get back to work quickly)
+- You want to minimize excess damage, and as such, minimize the time needed for long-term healing (and get back to work quickly)

-- You want to reduce the halt the downward spiral of a continually worsening meniscus injury.
+- You want to try and halt the downward spiral of a continually worsening meniscus injury.

 - You want to reduce the risk of secondary injuries that long term meniscus tears can bring (typically due to atrophy and overcompensation).